WHAT YOU WILL LEARN

 Keywords with this kind of intent will probably not lead to conversion right away, but they give you a chance to engage potential customers by developing content to provide the information they need.

-Searches with this intent typically contain modifiers like how to, why, what does, history of, how can, best way to…
+Searches with this intent typically contain modifiers like how to, why, what does, history of, how can, the best way to…

 When users search for keywords that include brand names, that means they already know what they are looking for.
 They are familiar with the brand and probably just want to visit the website to perform a specific task.